The Joe Budden Podcast: Former hosts

+Timeline

 Tour

 During the summer of 2018, The Joe Budden Podcast began its first live tour, with performances taking place throughout numerous venues across the U.S. The tour continued into 2019, with dates added monthly.
 The live shows feature Q&A's, discussion, and occasional skits.

 Content

 The show is primarily a hip-hop podcast, but other topics such as pop culture, sports, business, and social issues are regularly discussed.
 The show will occasionally feature musicians or music industry guests.

 A regular fixture on the show is a phone-in "Friend of the Show" segment, where Budden will call someone to speak about a topic they submitted.

 Reception

 The Joe Budden Podcast has received positive reviews from critics.
 The Source called Budden a "natural fit" for podcasting, and The New York Times praised Budden for being "brash, opinionated and blunt, but knowing what he's talking about", calling him "the Howard Stern of hip-hop".